 I actually purchased a 2-gallon sprayer from Lowes when I was there last week.
 It’s a decent one in my estimation and I’m going to show you how to get a new sprayer all set up to apply products after performing a bucket test (I’ve done it before here too).

 So that video is coming in support of all this content over the next couple weeks.
 Be sure to subscribe to the YouTube channel if you have not already.

 So let’s do some math here because this is another one of those products that can sticker shock you if you don’t understand what you are actually getting quantity wise.
-Here’s how it shakes out (these are affiliate links).
+Here’s how it shakes out:

 Make sure you get the same stuff I’m using here called Prodiamine 65 WDG (65% active ingredient)

 Now, I’m going to break this down into a yearly cost for you.
 Remember, I’m going to give you all the info on “split applications” in the blog post.
 These numbers take that into account.

 In order to figure out the yearly cost we need to know the amount we will put down in a year per 1,000 sq ft.

 From there I’m going to use the example of a 5,000 sq ft lawn to give you the total yearly cost and then show you how many years you will get from the 5 lb jug.
 Ready?